Alexyskoutnev/alexyskoutnev/README.md

 * 🏫 M.S. in Computer Science | Vanderbilt University
 * 💻 I enjoy developing complex AI systems and models, with experience in robotics and fintech applications
-* 🤖 Previous academic work in Multi-Agent RL and Humanoid/Quadruped Locomotion
+* 🤖 Previous academic work in Multi-Agent RL and LLMs

 ### 🖥️ Open-Source Projects
 <table>